In March 2026, Money updated its ranking of hospitals that provide stellar geriatric care.

 ACEP accredits hospitals that employ physicians, nurses and other providers with specialized geriatric education.
 They also give credit for infrastructure that accommodates older patients, such as non-slip floors, adequate handrails, easy access to canes, wheel chairs, walkers and more.

-As noted in our ranking of the best geriatric hospitals, facilities that meet ACEP’s standards are accredited at three different levels — Level I (Gold), Level II (Silver) and Level III (Bronze).
-If a hospital does not have a geriatric-accredited emergency department but sufficiently excels in other aspects of our analysis, the department is denoted as “standard” on the ranking table.
+As noted on the ranking table of the best geriatric hospitals, facilities that meet ACEP’s standards are accredited at three different levels — Level I (Gold), Level II (Silver) and Level III (Bronze).
+If a hospital does not have a geriatric-accredited emergency department but sufficiently excels in other aspects of our analysis, the department is denoted as “standard” on the table.

 Other designations and accolades

-These distinctions include whether the facility is an academic medical center, has participated in clinical trials, and holds a hip-fracture certification from The Joint Commission.
+These distinctions include whether the facility is an academic medical center, has participated in clinical trials or has received either the ANCC Magnet award or the ENA Lantern award.

 Measuring price transparency